Sonu-Suman/Tutorial/README.md

 # Tutorial
-In this repository is all about tutorial.
+In this repository is all about tutorial in Java Language.